ibm-cloud-docs/schematics/ansible-operations.md

    The open beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.
 Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
 For more information, see [Beta limitations](/docs/schematics?topic=schematics-schematics-limitations#beta-limitations).
    {: beta}

-With {{site.data.keyword.bplong_notm}}, you can automate the provisioning, management, and operation of your {{site.data.keyword.cloud_notm}} infrastructure, service, and application stack across cloud environments by leveraging open source technologies, such as [Terraform](https://www.terraform.io/){: external} and [Red Hat Ansible](https://www.ansible.com/){: external}.
+With {{site.data.keyword.bplong_notm}}, you can automate the provisioning, management, and operation of your {{site.data.keyword.cloud}} infrastructure, service, and application stack across cloud environments by leveraging open source technologies, such as [Terraform](https://www.terraform.io/){: external} and [Red Hat Ansible](https://www.ansible.com/){: external}.
 {: shortdesc}

 Review how {{site.data.keyword.bplong_notm}} automates cloud operations for your {{site.data.keyword.cloud_notm}} resources with Ansible.